Christopher Cantwell: Ideology and politics

 Over time, Cantwell has focused less on anti-police and anti-government positions, saying "I have become convinced that our problems are a lot more racial than anything... the police are not my biggest problem right now."
 In March 2018, white supremacist and Internet troll Andrew Auernheimer, known online as weev, leaked a screenshot of an online conversation with Cantwell.
 In reply to a message from Auernheimer condemning other people for talking to police, Cantwell is shown saying "I talked to cops too, gonna talk to the feds soon most likely".
 Auernheimer replied to Cantwell to say "that's fucking shitty scumbag behavior," and in the post accompanying the screenshot criticizes Cantwell for being "an admitted government informant" and describes the behavior as incompatible with Cantwell's calls for revolt.
 Soon after the leak, Cantwell published a blog post confirming that he was working with the government and claiming that he was doing so in an effort to get retribution at Antifa.
 The confirmation that he was working with law enforcement was met with anger from some members of the far-right.

 Although Cantwell endorsed Donald Trump for president in January 2016, he has said that he hoped for a leader who was "a lot more racist than Donald Trump" and who "does not give his daughter to a Jew" (referring to Ivanka Trump's marriage to Jared Kushner).

 Unite the Right rally

-Cantwell participated in the Unite the Right rally held in Charlottesville, Virginia on August 11–12, 2017.
+Cantwell participated in the Unite the Right rally held in Charlottesville, Virginia, on August 11–12, 2017.
 He was featured prominently in "Charlottesville: Race and Terror", an episode of Vice News Tonight about the rally and the groups who were present.
 He is first pictured marching through the University of Virginia campus among a group of white supremacists carrying tiki torches and chanting "Jews will not replace us."
 He later is shown bragging about carrying guns, working out, and "trying to make [himself] more capable of violence," later saying "We're not nonviolent.
 We'll fucking kill these people if we have to."
-In the same interview, he called the murder of Heather Heyer "more than justified" and claimed that "a lot more people are gonna die before we're done here, frankly".
+In the same interview, he called the murder of Heather Heyer "more than justified", claiming "the fact that none of our people killed anybody unjustly, I think, is a plus for us", and threatened that "a lot more people are gonna die before we're done here, frankly."